DarkLord-Gamerz/Nayak-demo/README.md

 # Nayak-demo
-this is a demo for me so byyyyyyyyy
+this is a demo for me so byy
+Author - Mr Nayak